-(i) Information: Note that currently only NDI sources are capable of carrying fill and key information.
-This feature only works on NDI sources.
+(i) Information: Note that currently only NDI sources and the Viz Output through shared memory (starting form Viz Engine 4.x) are capable of carrying fill and key information.
+This feature only works on NDI and Viz Engine sources.
 Select Show Fill for any other sources.